gokberkgunes/hugo-personal-website/content/posts/runit_user_services/index.md

 ln -sf /etc/runit/sv/runsvdir/ /run/runit/service/
 ```

-Now, we can start populating our `$XDG_CONFIG_HOME/runit` with our user
+After the creation of log script, we can start populating our
-services.
-As of now, there is a slight annoyance ahead of us: we call runit as
+`$XDG_CONFIG_HOME/runit` with our user services.
+Right now, we have a slight
+annoyance at our hand: whenever we call runit as user with `sv`, we have to
-user with `sv`, we need to give full path of the service, for example `sv start
+give full path of the service, for example `sv start
 $XDG_CONFIG_HOME/runit/pipewire`.
 In order to call `sv start pipewire` instead,
 we should export `$SVDIR` environmental variable.
 Just add a such variable to
 your .profile of choice.